KrailOrg/krail/docs/userguide/userguide-injector-scope.rst

 Deserialisation
 ---------------

-``SerializationSupport`` is used to `re-inject Guice supplied <userguide/serialisation>`__, **transient** dependencies following deserialisation.
+``SerializationSupport`` is used to re-inject Guice supplied :doc:`transient dependencies <../userguide/userguide-serialisation>`, following deserialisation.
 Deserialisation occurs without any reference to Guice of course, so without this intervention, transient dependencies would be **null**.

 View and UI Factory
 -------------------

-The ``MasterSitemap`` is a central component of Krail, and it uses KrailView classes as part of the site definition.
+The ``MasterSitemap`` is a central component of Krail, and it uses ``KrailView`` classes as part of the site definition.
 At the moment, the most practical way to deal with this is to instantiate these views with the injector, when they are needed.

 When support for multiple views and UIs per route is implemented, dynamic construction based on potentially any selection criteria will be